Shawn Mills

-Shawn Mills is an American technology entrepreneur and the co-founder and former president of Green House Data, rebranded as Lunavi.
+Shawn Mills is an American technology entrepreneur and the co-founder and former president of Lunavi.
 Mills started his career with the founding of a VoIP company that was acquired during the internet boom of the late 1990s.

-Education
+Early life and education

-Born in Fort Worth, Texas, Mills graduated from Southwest High School where he played baseball.
+Born in Fort Worth, Texas in 1966, Mills graduated from Southwest High School where he played baseball.
 He later attended the University of Texas at Austin, where he earned a bachelor's degree in Business Administration in Finance.

 Career

 In 1998, Mills co-founded and raised $4.25 million in venture capital for an early free PC-to-Phone VoIP service, Televant, Inc. Under Televant, Mills and his partner also operated the website Callrewards.com, an online rewards and loyalty program.
 The properties were acquired in 2000 by PhoneFree.com for undisclosed financial terms.
 PhoneFree.com subsequently merged with iDial Networks, where Mills stayed on as the Senior Vice President of Product Development and Product Marketing.

 After relocating to Jackson Hole, Wyoming, Mills worked in other early-stage companies until founding Green House Data in Cheyenne in 2007.
 He served as CEO until Mills, the largest shareholder, and the Board of Directors hired Board chairman Sam Galeotos to take the chief executive role.
 He currently serves as president.
 Under Mills leadership, the company had undergone rapid expansion, acquiring seven companies in six years, opening data centers in Wyoming, Oregon, New Jersey, New York, and in Washington state.